tdorval23/Instrument-Clipping-Amplifier-Simulation/README.md

-Extract .zip file to a singular folder, then launch the file labeled "trantest6_1".
+Extract .zip file to a singular folder, place folder in LTSpice "sym" folder, then launch and run "7162024_3.asc".
 If any complications are encountered, email
 Timothy_Dorval@student.uml.edu and describe what has occured.